nus-cs2103-AY2223S1/ip/docs/README.md

 # User Guide

 Duke Aemon Of Old is a free, simple-to-use organization tool that can help you find order in your day.
+Aemon helps you add, delete and modify tasks, their deadlines and events.
+Your task list is automatically updated and saved by Aemon so that you can revisit the list anytime.

 ![This is an image](https://github.com/Aishwarya-Hariharan-Iyer/ip/blob/master/docs/Ui.png)

+- [Set up] (## Set Up)

+## Set Up

+1. Make sure your computer has Java 11 installed.
+2. Navigate to the most recent release of the app on GitHub and download the .jar file available there.
+3. Run the file and start interacting with Aemon on the window that opens up!

 ## Features